Pavel-Durov/blog/src/db-data-migration-using-k8s-jobs-and-helm/README.md

 This definition/configuration can be infinite(ish).
 Of course, there's a physical limit to K8S node instances, but that's a threshold way higher than a single-pod CPU limitation.
 In our micro view from the db migration job, it might feel as infinite as it gets.

-## Going with the Distributed approach
+## Going with the distributed approach
 We went through the approaches and decided to go with the distributed one, as this alternative is simple enough.
 We have a synchronous Python script ready and tested.
 We need to multiply it `X` times and assign the data slices to K8S jobs that will run that script.
 As a result, we get distributed application that doesn't need synchronization or any operational overhead.
 Logs are easily accessible, and job resources are visible.